tanghao-xiaomi/docs/en/quickstart/emulator/Send_emulator_console_commands.md

 \[ English | [简体中文](./../../../zh-cn/quickstart/emulator/Send_emulator_console_commands_zh-cn.md) \]

-Each running virtual device provides a console that lets you query and control the emulated device environment.
+Each running virtual device provides a console that you can use to query and control the emulated device environment.

-## I. Start and Stop a Console Session
+## I. Starting and Stopping a Console Session

-To access the console and enter commands, use `telnet` at a terminal window to connect to the console port and provide the authentication token.Whenever the console displays “OK”, it's ready to accept commands.A typical prompt is usually not displayed.
+To access the console and enter commands, use `telnet` from a terminal window to connect to the console port and provide an authentication token.
+Whenever the console displays `OK`, it indicates that it is ready to accept commands.
+A common command prompt is usually not displayed.

 To connect to the console of a running virtual device, do the following: